100% of GCSE Computer Science grades were 9 – 7

 Form III to Upper IV (Key stage 3)

-Our students start to work directly with algorithms through text and block based programming environments.
+Our students start to work directly with algorithms through text and based programming environments.
 Use of Python and Small Basic are examples of the languages we use.
-Other units of work include cryptography, binary and Scratch as well as others.
+Other units of work include cryptography, binary data representation, cyber security and networks as well as others.

 Lower V to Upper V (Key stage 4)